collectiveaccess/ProvidenceDocs/_source/setup/install/Ubuntu_20.04.rst

 To start bring up a command line terminal on your Ubuntu system.
 Many of the commands required for installation must be run as the root (administrative) user.
 You can either log in as the root user, or (preferably) run the commands using `sudo`, which executes commands as the root user for authorized users.
 We assume use of `sudo` and include it whenever it is required.

 First, we install a web server.
 These instructions assume use of Apache.
 You can also install `nginx <https://www.nginx.com>`_, a popular alternative to Apache if desired, although the web-server specific configuration will differ from that described here.
-To install Apache enter in your terminal:
+To install Apache enter in the terminal:

 .. code:: bash

    sudo apt install -y apache

-Next, set Apache to start itself automatically every time you reboot the server:
+Next, set Apache to start itself automatically every time the server is rebooted:

 .. code:: bash